 Susan B shared: "I have just entered the unashamed phase and am empowered in it!
 As often happens, the timing of reading your article is interesting (for lack of a better word in my thoughts right now).

-Disclaimer: This site is not intended to provide and does not constitute medical, legal, or other professional advice.
-The content on TeamFamilyOnline.com is designed to support, not replace, medical or psychiatric treatment.
-Please seek professional care if you believe you may have a condition.
-Before using the site, please read our Website Agreement, which contains terms and conditions, plus our privacy notice.
+2010-2014 All Rights Reserved.
+Disclaimer: The content on this site is not intended to provide and does not constitute medical, legal, or other professional advice.
+Some of the content on this site is not suitable for children and the suggested reading age is 18 years old or above.
+The content on TeamFamilyOnline.com is designed to support the sharing of one's personal life story.
+Please seek professional care if you believe you may have a condition that could be triggered by content pertaining to pathological relationships, abuse, and the effects of trauma.
+The content on this site should not be considered an alternative to professional care.
+Before using this site, please read our Website Agreement, which contains terms and conditions, plus our privacy notice.
 Thank you!